Little Tobago

 A few species of reptiles have been recorded on Little Tobago.
-Among them are lizards such as Green Iguanas, Ameiva atrigularis, Rainbow whiptails, Antilles leaf-toed geckos, Turnip-tailed geckos, Ocellated geckos (Gonatodes ocellatus), Mole's geckos (Sphaerodactylus molei), Allen's bachias (Bachia heteropa alleni), and snakes including Boddaert's tropical racers (Mastigodryas boddaerti) and Oliver's parrot snakes (Leptophis coeruleodorsus).
+Among them are lizards such as green iguanas, giant ameivas, rainbow whiptails, Antilles leaf-toed geckos, turnip-tailed geckos, eyespot geckos, Mole's geckos and Allen's bachias.
+Snakes include Boddaert's tropical racers and Oliver's parrot snakes.

 Among the more conspicuous of the invertebrate fauna on the island are large terrestrial hermit crabs.

-The sea between Tobago and Little Tobago is shallow, and glass-bottomed boats enable the attractive corals and brightly coloured tropical fish to be seen on the crossing.
-It is a popular area for snorkelling and diving, especially on Angel Reef in front of Goat Island.

 History

 In 1908 the British politician and businessman Sir William Ingram purchased Little Tobago in order to turn it into a bird sanctuary.
 The next year he introduced the greater bird of paradise (Paradisaea apoda) to the island in an attempt to save the species from overhunting for the plume trade in its native New Guinea.
 The bird's plumage was particularly fashionable in women's hats.
 Forty-seven juvenile birds were introduced to the island, having been transported on a German ocean liner.

 After Ingram's death in 1924 his heirs deeded the island to the Government of Trinidad and Tobago as a wildlife sanctuary.
 The birds survived on the island until at least 1958 when they were filmed by a National Geographic crew.
 There are no reliable records after 1963 when Hurricane Flora hit the island and the population is presumed to be extinct.